-On this week’s DestinySurvival Radio I visit with Pastor Carl Gallups, author of Be Thou Prepared.
+On DestinySurvival Radio I visited with Pastor Carl Gallups, author of Be Thou Prepared.
 I’m excited about sharing our thought provoking conversation with you.

 Though this podcast will be of greatest interest to Christians, I encourage everyone to listen in.

 What follows is a review of the book combined with a few notes from our visit.

 Carl Gallups is pastor of Hickory Hammock Baptist Church, Milton, FL.
 Perhaps you’ve heard him speak or you’ve read his writings because he has been featured on a number of well known media outlets.

 DestinySurvival Radio is small potatoes compared to those other venues.
 That makes me all the more grateful I had the chance to visit with Pastor Gallups, and I’m delighted to share the outcome with you.

 Here are highlights of the pastor’s lengthier bio, which appears in Be Thou Prepared.

 - Member – Board of Regents, University of Mobile – Mobile, Al